Atiyah-Hirzebruch Spectral Sequence in Band Topology: General Formalism and Topological Invariants for 230 Space Groups: pages for 230 space groups for class A and AIII

 For a given Bravais lattice $BL (\cong \Z^3)$ and a point group $G$, inequivalent classes of nonprimitive lattice translations $\bm{a}_g$ associated with the point group action $g \in G$ are classified by the group cohomology $H^2(G,BL)$, where $G$ acts on the $BL$ as a usual point group action on the real space.
 A representative $\bm{\nu} \in Z^2(G,BL)$ is given as

-Here, we fixed a set of nonprimitive lattice translations $\{ \bm{a}_g \}_{g \in G}$.
-In the $\bk$-space, the point group $G$ acts on the Bloch state projectively due to the two origins: (i) space group is nonsymmorphic; (ii) the fundamental degrees of freedom obeys a nontrivial projective representation of the point group $G$.
+Here, one nonprimitive lattice translation $\bm{a}_g$ is fixed for each group element of $G$.
+In the $\bk$-space, the point group $G$ acts on the Bloch state projectively due to the two origins: (i) space group is nonsymmorphic; (ii) the fundamental degrees of freedom can obey a nontrivial projective representation of the point group $G$.
 Let $\{ \ket{\bk,i} \}_i$ be a basis of Bloch states at $\bk \in BZ$.
 The point group acts on $\ket{\bk,i}$ as